-In 2020, an additional goal was to obtain data on the use of government services and childcare among families with young children, defined as those age four or younger or age five but not yet enrolled in Kindergarten.
-The goal was to gather data on approximately 400 young children.
-Given the low incidence of families with young children population, it was anticipated fewer than 400 would be identified during the administration of the core 3,000 household surveys.
+In 2022, an additional goal was to obtain data on the use of government services and childcare among families with young children, defined as those age four or younger or age five but not yet enrolled in Kindergarten.
+The goal was to gather data on approximately 300 or more young children.
+Given the low incidence of families with young children population.
 In order to supplement those identified during the core survey, a separate sample targeting household with young children was drawn.
 This included both landline and cell phone numbers and was provided by Marketing Systems Group.